GaganCodes/DSA-Implementations/README.md

 # DSA-Implementations

 Implementation of common Data Structures and Algorithms in Python3.
+Please note that this is not an optimized version, and involves extensive assumptions about input/output behavior.
+These are done for understanding only, not for integration in any existing system.

 Data Structures implemented:
 1. Arrays/Lists